Posted on March 13, 2019 in Uncategorized

 The first is to avoid a conviction altogether.
 The first step to doing this is contacting an effective, aggressive, and knowledgeable DUI defense attorney, like the ones at the Rosenstein Law Group, before you are ever convicted.
 If there is any way to avoid a conviction that is the best way to avoid future difficulties at the Canadian border.
 The Rosenstein Law Group offers free consultations for those charged with DUI offenses throughout the state of Arizona.

 The second is to set aside your conviction.
-Although Arizona law does not provide for expungement, you can have the judgment of guilt set aside and the charging instrument dismissed.
+You can have the judgment of guilt set aside and the charging instrument dismissed.
 Once that is done, the Rosenstein Law Group can connect you with attorneys that specialize in Canadian immigration law who can use the fact that your conviction is set aside to help you be able to enter Canada more easily.

 Regardless of whether you are trying to avoid a conviction or are already dealing with the consequences of one, your first step should be to contact the Rosenstein Law Group.
 During your free consultation we will be able to give you your best options for defending your DUI case or setting aside your conviction so you can be on your way to getting back into Canada hassle-free.
 Contact us today at 480-248-7666 or online for a free consultation.